francesco-puppo/Notes/docs/research/The Tyranny of the Marginal User - by Ivan Vendrov.md

 # The Tyranny of the Marginal User - by Ivan Vendrov

+Extremely interesting article on why popular apps get worse with time, instead of the opposite.

 ## Highlights

 > Reddit and Craigslist remain incredibly useful and valuable precisely because their software remains frozen in time.